-Plan Option s Conditional awards Restricted awards Vesting period (years) Contractual life for options Recipients Conditions which must be met prior to vesting abrdn plc Deferred Share Plan/Discretio nary Share Plan Yes Yes No 1 - 3 years Up to 10 years from date of grant Executives and senior management Service, or service and performance conditions.
+Plan Options Conditional awards Restricted shares Typical vesting period (years) Contractual life for options Recipients Conditions which must be met prior to vesting Abrdn plc Deferred Share Plan/ Discretionary Share Plan Yes Yes No 1-3 Up to 10 years from date of grant Executives and senior management Service, or service and performance conditions.
 These can be tailored to the individual award.
-Sharesave (Save-as-you- earn) Yes No No 3 or 5 Up to six months after vesting UK and Irish employees Service only Share incentive plan No No Yes 3 Not applicable UK and Irish employees Service only
+Sharesave (Save-as-you-ear rn) Yes Yes No 3 or 5 Up to six months after vesting UK and Irish employees Service only Share incentive plan No No Yes 3 Not applicable UK and Irish employees Service only

-16 Employee share-based payments (continued)
+23 Employee share-based payments (continued)